ProjectZeroDays/iSH-Auto-Config/README.md

 This is an automated configuration script that I created to (re)establish a fully updated, upgraded, and pre-configured pentesting and development environment in iSH when things go wrong and your files disappear or you happen to break something internally beyond repair.
 I got a little tired of continually setting everything back up again.

+### NOTE:
-### *NOTE*: You can now backup your file system using the settings menu as descibed in the wiki:
+You can now backup your file system using the settings menu as descibed in the wiki:

 https://github.com/ish-app/ish/wiki